 Methods

-Staff depth interviews with both frontline and senior staff to capture a range of perspectives.
+Staff depth interviews with both frontline and senior staff to understand a range of perspectives.

-Ethnography by attending an independent network and regularly joining the Musselburgh Transitions group to get to know members.
+Ethnography I attended an online independent network meeting and every week I joined the the Musselburgh Transitions group to get to know members and understand what their hopes from an advisory group would be.

-Interviews and consultation with Disabled People’s Organisations across Scotland to gather insights on governance and inclusion.
+Interviews and consultation with staff and trustees from Disabled People’s Organisations across Scotland to gain insights on inclusive, disabled-led governance and co-designing with disabled people.

 Outcomes

 The proposed service shifted the advisory group's aim from focusing on member feedback to becoming truly member-led.
-This keeps the organisation relevant, meaningful, and attractive to funders.
+This keeps the organisation accountable and relevant to members (it's also attractive to funders).
 It also means decentralising communication so members connect directly with one another, supported by more visual, audio, and video information.
-We recognised many of Neighbourhood Networks' members needed more support to become involved with the advisory group, while others were not able to commit to being part of the group, staying in the loop through regular communication from the advisory group was important to them.
+We recognised many of Neighbourhood Networks' members needed more support to become involved with the advisory group, while others were not able to commit to being part of the group, staying in the loop through regular communication from the advisory group was important to them

 Direct Communication